 It's important to address metals in the water before any other chemicals are added or adjusted.
 This one step helps prevent and control unsightly stains from forming on spa and hot tub surfaces.
 Let the Spa Metal Free circulate for about 4-6 hours before doing anything else.

 Spa Test Kit or Test Strips

 At least 2-3 times per week, you'll need to test the water to make sure your hot tub's current chemical balance is still within the proper ranges.
 To take a water sample, we recommend scooping up the water from about a foot below the surface.
 Some of the most common aspects of chemistry to can check with a spa test kit or test strips are Chlorine/Bromine, pH, Total Alkalinity, and Calcium Hardness.

 Keep in mind the following recommended ranges for balanced water inside your hot tub.
 Balanced water ensures that your water stays clean, clear, and healthy.
 It also protects spa surfaces, equipment, and accessories from stains, scale, and other damage.
 As we mentioned above, address metals (Copper and Iron) in the water first.
 Next, balance the Total Alkalinity, pH, and Calcium Hardness.
 Once the water is properly balanced, add sanitizer and/or shock.

 |Total Alkalinity||80-120 ppm|

-If you need help testing and balancing your spa water, just bring a sample to your local Leslie's store.
-Our knowledgeable pool experts will review the results of the Leslie's AccuBlue® water test to determine the best treatment options for 10 different aspects of water chemistry.
-You'll get a detailed, customized water treatment plan with step-by-step instructions to get your spa water back on track.
+DIY TIP: If you ever need help testing and balancing your spa water, just bring a sample to your local Leslie's store for a free professional water test.
+Our knowledgeable pool and spa experts will review the results of your Leslie's AccuBlue® water test, which precisely measures 10 different aspects of water chemistry.
+You'll get a detailed, customized water treatment plan with step-by-step instructions to keep your spa water on track.

 Total Alkalinity and pH